 Recommended Reading: Mac Vs. PC: Myth-Busting Guide For Consumers

-Wine primarily supports Windows XP, but support for newer versions of Windows is actively included in its new releases.
+Wine primarily supports Windows XP, but its new releases actively include support for newer versions of Windows.
 Wine supports 32-bit architecture; support for 64-bit architecture is still under development.
-WIth Wine, you can run programs such as MS Office, Windows Media Player, Adobe Photoshop, Max Payne, and several other games and applications.
+With Wine, you can run programs such as MS Office, Windows Media Player, Adobe Photoshop, Max Payne, and several other games and applications.

 CrossOver is a commercialized, and supported, version of Wine for Linux and Mac OS X. It is proprietary software with out-of-the-box support for many commercial Windows applications like MS Office, MS Outlook, MS .NET Framework, Adobe Lightroom, DirectX, etc.

-On top of that you can also play popular games like Counter Strike, Half Life, Diablo, StartCraft, World of Warcraft on it.
+On top of that, you can also play popular games like Counter-Strike, Half-Life, Diablo, StartCraft, and World of Warcraft.
 Though Wine is a free alternative, CrossOver, provided by CodeWeavers, is a better choice for professionals and organizations who want to run particular software on Linux or Mac OS X.

-Now while Wine and CrossOver provides support for many applications and with Wine, you need to customize settings for the particular app, and for CrossOver you have to fork out money for it.
+Now, while Wine and CrossOver provide support for many applications with Wine, you need to customize settings for the particular app, and for CrossOver, you have to fork out money for it.
 PlayOnLinux is a nice alternative for both (if you are on Mac, skip to the next one).

 Like PlayOnLinux, PlayOnMac is a graphical software built on top of Wine.
 It aims to ease the installation of Windows programs and games on Mac OS.

-You can use PlayOnMac to easily install many apps and games on Mac OS, without the need of making changes to Wine’s configuration for that particular program.
+You can use PlayOnMac to easily install many apps and games on Mac OS without making changes to Wine’s configuration for that particular program.
 PlayOnMac takes care of Wine’s settings so that you don’t have to configure them manually, and you can enjoy using the software or game.

 WineBottler is an app packager, which means it packages Windows-based applications into Mac app-bundles.
 The name suggests that it is connected to Wine, which is basically how you can run Windows programs with it on your Mac.
 To use it, install it.
 That’s it.